deepset-ai/haystack-home/content/overview/quick-start.md

 ## Build Your First Retrieval Augmented Generation (RAG) Pipeline

 Haystack is built around the concept of pipelines.
 A pipeline is a powerful structure that performs an NLP task.
-It's made up of components chained together.
+It's made up of components connected together.
 For example, you can connect a Retriever and a PromptNode to build a Generative Question Answering pipeline that uses your own data.

 Try out how Haystack answers questions about Game of Thrones using the **RAG** approach 👇